Widdershin/enter-the-matrix-dev-talk/slides.md

 -> # What are we going to talk about?
 ===========

-  - IDEs vs Text Editors
+  - IDEs vs Text Editors.
   - Why live in the terminal?
   - My development setup, specifically:
     - vim